kateliev/FontRig/README.md

 # FontRig
-An coolection of assorted tools for manipulating fonts.
+An collection of assorted tools for manipulating fonts.

 ## Command line tools
 ### Python